St. Luke's Lutheran Church - Putnam Valley, NY

 * Sunday Services are held each Sunday at 9:30 am and online streamed via Facebook from the Church

-* Coffee hour and Choir rehearsal will return after the Summer.
+* Coffee hour and Choir rehearsal are held after the service.

 ANNOUNCEMENTS: